 Want to know the best LMG in Warzone?
 LMGs in Warzone fill an interesting role.
 Their time-to-kill often competes with Assault Rifles, but LMGs will almost always have slower ADS and movement speed.
 If you take advantage of their larger magazines and excellent range, however, LMGs can be among the best guns in Warzone.
-Our best LMG in Warzone guide will walk you through each LMG's place in the Season 5 meta.
+Our best LMG in Warzone guide will walk you through each LMG's place in the Warzone meta.

 The best LMG in Warzone Caldera